 - 1 tablespoon pure vanilla extract

-- 6 ounces chips I like a mixture of butterscotch and white chocolate chips (See Recipe Notes)
+- 6 ounces white chocolate chips or a combination of gluten free butterscotch and white chocolate chips (See Recipe Notes)

 Instructions